21 Important Facts About Vitamin B12 Deficiency

 A blood test is the only way to confirm it

-The CDC defines vitamin B12 deficiency as blood levels below 200 pg/mL (picograms/milliliter), says Moon.
-"Blood tests are generally accurate, but a false positive is possible related to certain cancers, oral contraceptives, folate (folic acid) deficiency, and pregnancy," she says.
+Blood levels of vitamin B12 less than 160 pg/mL (picograms/milliliter) are a sign of a possible deficiency, according to the National Library of Medicine.
+"Blood tests are generally accurate, but a false positive is possible related to certain cancers, oral contraceptives, folate (folic acid) deficiency, and pregnancy," says Moon.
 "False negatives are also possible, as sometimes seen in people with liver disease, poorly functioning kidneys, or certain blood cell disorders."
 Your GP or primary care physician can take care of testing you.

 It's linked to immune system issues